Islamic Defenders Front: Opposition against pluralism

 The FPI also often holds protests against what it sees as the spread of Christianity of Indonesia.
 Notable targets include GKI Yasmin of Bogor, and HKBP Church of Bekasi, where the group used violence to force the closure of the churches.
 The FPI also endorsed the Singkil administration for closing around 20 churches in Singkil, Aceh.
 This stirred up controversy over the use of the local administrative law in accordance with Sharia, running counter to the Indonesian constitution, which guarantees freedom of religious practice.
 In early 2017, the FPI and related Islamist groups staged a mass protest against a newly built church in Bekasi, West Java.
 The protest developed into a riot and scuffles with the police, resulting in property damage and five police officers being injured.

-Like many other Islamist and conservative political parties in Indonesia, FPI holds a negative sentiment toward ethnic Chinese people, often to the point of spreading hate speech, racist remarks and threats of lynching against them.
+Like many other Islamist groups in Indonesia, the FPI holds a negative sentiment toward ethnic Chinese people, often to the point of spreading hate speech, racist remarks and threats of lynching against them.
 FPI members and sympathizers regularly accused the ethnic Chinese of being "illegal immigrants", often with false narratives claiming that the Chinese are communists and "enemies of Islam", despite a significant number of Chinese Indonesian Muslims.

-Actions against Ahmadiyyah
+Ahmadiyyah persecution

 The FPI was suspected of acting behind the scenes in the 6 February 2011 assault against the Ahmadiyyah community, in which three people were killed.
 The assault was led by a group of over thousand people, wielding rocks, machetes, swords, and spears.
 They attacked the house of an Ahmadi leader in Cikeusik, Banten.
 Similarly, a group attacked the Ahmadiyyah headquarters near Bogor and harassed its members in areas such as in East Lombok, Manislor, Tasikmalaya, Parung, and Garut.

-Actions against the perceived communist threat
+Actions against perceived communist threat

 The FPI, like many conservative politicians in Indonesia, often employs anti-communist rhetoric as a political motivation.
 In June 2010, along with other organizations, the FPI attacked a meeting about free healthcare in East Java, mistaking it for a "meeting" of the banned Communist Party of Indonesia.
 In January 2017, the FPI called for the withdrawal of Rupiah banknotes, and accused it of allegedly displaying the image of the banned hammer and sickle logo.
 The FPI's allegations, however, were rejected by Bank Indonesia (BI), referring to it as a recto-verso security feature of the Bank Indonesia logo for the new Rupiah banknotes.
 FPI was accused of stirring public unrest by slandering Bank Indonesia and the government.
 FPI frequently denounced liberal and centrist political parties (such as PDI-P or Golkar), accusing them as being "pro-communist" and "Islamophobic".

 It is widely believed that the Islamist anti-communist rhetoric is the reason behind the showing of docudrama film Pengkhianatan G30S/PKI on some Indonesian national televisions beginning in 2017, 20 years after it was once a mandatory viewing material by the New Order government.